 6. Set Up Your Invoice Template

-Even though every invoice can take a different design, there are key pieces of information you need to include by law and to ensure your customer can pay you promptly.
+Even though every invoice can take a different design, there are key pieces of information you need to include by law.
+Plus, it ensuresyour customer can pay you promptly.
 Once you have chosen your invoicing method the next step is to set up your invoicing template.

-If you have chosen to use an electronic method like Square, then you will need to get set up on their system and work you way through designing your invoice, adding your logo and entering your business details so you can receive money.
+If you have chosen to use an electronic method like Square, then you will need to get set up on their system.
+Afterwards, you can work you way through designing your invoice, adding your logo and entering your business details so you can receive money.

 7. Decide How You Are Going Track Paid & Unpaid Invoices